sepiariver/zapier/README.md

 The Zapier Extra installs with 5 Snippets and 1 Plugin.

-### zapierAddSubscription
+### zapierAddSubscription / zapierRemoveSubscription

+These allow Zapier to "subscribe" to services from your MODX site.
+Zapier provides a target URL for each subscription.
+The Zapier Extra in MODX is responsible for storing these target URLs, and the events on which to send a payload to each.
+You can manually remove a subscription using the Zapier Extra's Manager page (CMP) but generally your actions in the Zapier dashboard will result in the creation and deletion of subscriptions as needed.

-This must be called in a published MODX Resource, where Zapier can request subscriptions.
+These two Snippets must be called in published MODX Resources, the URLs for which need to be entered into the Trigger Settings in your Zapier app.